How to Pay Rent and Utilities as a Foreigner

 In China, rent is typically paid monthly, quarterly, or even yearly, depending on the agreement with your landlord.

-• Cash: Some landlords may prefer cash payments, especially in smaller cities or for short-term rentals.
+• Cash: Some landlords, especially in smaller cities or for short-term rentals, may prefer cash payments.
+Always request a receipt for proof of payment.

-• Bank Transfer: This is a widely accepted and convenient method.
-Ensure you have a Chinese bank account to facilitate transfers.
+• Bank Transfer: A widely accepted and convenient method.
+You’ll need a Chinese bank account to facilitate transfers.

-• Mobile Payment Apps: Apps like Alipay and WeChat Pay are increasingly popular for rent payments, offering ease and efficiency.
+• Mobile Payment Apps: Apps like Alipay and WeChat Pay are increasingly popular for rent payments.
+They allow you to transfer money directly to your landlord’s account or scan their QR code.

 2. Utility Payment Methods